-With a view to ensuring the implementation of Basel III in a congenial manner, Bangladesh Bank (BB) conducted two consecutive Quantitative Impact Studies (QIS) on the banks..
+With a view to ensuring the implementation of Basel III in a congenial manner, Bangladesh Bank (BB) conducted two consecutive Quantitative Impact Studies (QIS) on the banks.
 It had shown a propitious condition in quality and level of capital for phasing in arrangement of Basel-III.
-Based on the findings of the last QIS, an Action Plan/Roadmap was issued.
-Banks have to comply with the regulatory limits and minima as prescribed under Basel III capital regulations, on an ongoing basis.
-To ensure smooth transition to Basel III, appropriate transitional arrangements have been provided for meeting the minimum Basel III capital ratios, full regulatory adjustments to the components of capital etc. Consequently, Basel III capital regulations would be fully implemented as on January 1, 2019.
+Based on for meeting the minimum Basel III capital ratios, full regulatory adjustments to the components of capital etc. Consequently, Basel III capital regulations would be fully implemented as on January 1, capital requirements, supervisory review of capital adequacy, and market discipline of the Basel II capital adequacy framework.
+Under Pillar 1, the Basel III framework will continue to offer